 Necessity of an engineering control (e.g., the parking lot of a shopping mall may serve as an engineering control to prevent exposure to an area of soil contamination).

 Specifically, when selecting restrictions and requirements for an IC, the applicable rules should be followed.
 Work closely with the property owner, or his or her representative, to find a mutually satisfactory control.
-Any IC that involves the recording of a document affecting the title to, and use of, the property (such as a Restrictive Covenant) should be authorized by the owner of the contaminated property.
+Any IC that involves the recording of a document affecting the title to, and use of, a property (such as a Restrictive Covenant) must be executed by the owner of the contaminated property.
+Under certain circumstances, the Department may agree to rely on non-recorded institutional controls to close a site with contamination beyond the source property boundary (under RMO III).
+However, pursuant to Subsection 62-780.680(3), F.A.C., even when a non-recorded IC is proposed to be relied on, so that a recorded Restrictive Covenant is not required on the down-gradient impacted property, any closure involving a proposed IC beyond the property boundary of the source property must be consented to by the current real property owner(s) of all affected properties subject to the IC.
+This requirement applies to all ICs, even those that are not recorded.
+In these cases, an actual notice letter should be sent to current real property owner(s) of all affected properties to provide an opportunity to those owners to comment, consent or object (Attachment 9).
 Restrictions on the use of the property cannot be imposed unilaterally by the FDEP.

 Engineering Controls (ECs).

 ECs, such as physical barriers, caps, covers, slurry walls, fences, methane collection systems, and impermeable barriers, are designed to limit or prevent access and exposure to contamination or are designed to eliminate further migration of the contamination.
 Where an EC is necessary, an IC should be recorded to ensure that the EC is properly maintained and the FDEP has access to inspect the EC.